 The clinical diagnosis of ADHD is often made by assessing patient symptoms, severity of impairment, comorbidity (presence of other symptoms), family history, and psychosocial stressors.
 Pediatric evaluations typically consist of interviews with the patient and caregiver, behavioral observations, and a review of school, medical, and/or neuropsychological testing.

 Treatment of ADHD

-Behavior therapy has been identified over the last 20 years as being an evidence-based treatment for the symptoms of ADHD.10 Behavioral strategies, grounded in learning theory, includes a focus on procedures wherein parents and/or caregivers are trained to use specific strategies to increase desired behaviors (e.g., compliance, organization) and decrease undesirable behaviors (e.g., noncompliance, disruptions).
+Behavior therapy has been identified over the last 20 years as being an evidence-based treatment for ADHD.10 Behavioral strategies, grounded in learning theory, includes a focus on procedures wherein parents and/or caregivers are trained to use specific strategies to increase desired behaviors (e.g., compliance, organization) and decrease undesirable behaviors (e.g., noncompliance, disruptions).

 Several meta-analyses over the last decade have established that behavioral treatments result in moderate to substantial improvement for children who engage in a variety of disruptive and noncompliant behaviors.10 These types of therapies can be provided by licensed psychologists, social workers, and counselors with the appropriate educational background and training.